‘Dancing With The Stars’ Shocks Fans With Return Of Sharna Burgess, 2 Newcomers As Season 29 Pros Are Revealed

 “Thank you Tyra for making Britt a pro and bringing back Sharna,” another wrote.

-In a drastic departure from past seasons of Dancing With the Stars, viewers will now have to wait until the premiere on September 14 to find out with which celebrities the professional dancers will be paired with, according to Hollywood Life.
-As part of the show’s COViD-19 protocols, all of the pros must live apart while competing this fall, including the three married couples on the cast.
+In a drastic departure from past seasons of Dancing with the Stars, viewers will now have to wait until the premiere, on September 14, to find out which celebrities the professional dancers will be paired with, according to Hollywood Life.
+As part of the show’s COVID-19 protocols, all of the pros must live apart while competing this fall, including the three married couples on the cast.